blackmetaldart/ELECTRIC-SHADOWS/README.md

 # TECHNOLOGIES USED

 This project required the use of an API that provided a Reddit-like back-end.
 Users are able to sign in, post, comment, and have some control over the data they create.
-The languages used are HTML, CSS, and Javascipt.
-AJAX methods were used to make calls to the API.
+The languages used to create the project are HTML, CSS, and Javascipt, but AJAX methods were used to make calls to the API.

 # APPROACH